 - Other qualifying events – This includes income changes that affect the coverage for which you qualify, gaining membership in a federally recognized tribe or status as an Alaska Native Claims Settlement Act (ANCSA) Corporation shareholder, becoming a U.S. citizen, leaving jail or prison, or AmeriCorps members starting or ending their service.

 These are the most common ways to qualify for a special enrollment period; however, there may be other situations in which you could become eligible.
-To determine whether or not you qualify, you will want to work with a health insurance producer or contact your state’s ACA exchange.
+Find out if you qualify for a special enrollment period.

-How long does special enrollment last?
+How long does a special enrollment period last?

-To find out if you qualify for a special enrollment period and for what duration:
+Special enrollment periods typically last up to 60 days after a qualifying life event.3 To find out if you qualify for a special enrollment period and for what duration: